makerspace/makeradmin/README.md

 ### Function test that requires a running installation

 Function tests are written in python and the sources for the tests are in the test directory.
-There are tests using the api gateway as well as selenium tests.
+There are tests using the api as well as selenium tests.
 Those tests are also run in travis.

 You can run the tests in test containers using a one off db with:
 ```